chlesser/imgui-starter/README.md

 # ImGui Logger
 Charles Lesser

-This logger was made in C++ using the Dear ImGui library.
-It is entirely contained within Application.cpp as a struct.
+This logger was made in C++ using the Dear ImGui library, on Windows 11.
+It is almost entirely contained within Application.cpp as a struct.
 It was created for the CMPM123 class at UC Santa Cruz, using a framework from THE Graeme Devine.

 ## Features